PayFabric/APIs/PayFabric/Sections/Transactions.md

     "TAXml": "",
     "TerminalID": null,
     "TerminalResultCode": null,
-    "TrxAmount": "21.00",
+    "TrxAmount": "1.00",
     "TrxDate": "7/1/2021 10:52:15 PM",
     "TrxKey": "21070100732374",
     "WalletID": "00000000-0000-0000-0000-000000000000"
 }
 </pre>

-Refund a Customer
+Refund (Non-Reference)
 -----------------

-To refund a customer, you just submit a credit to the customer that is owed the refund.
-The amount of the transaction should match the amount that is due to the customer.
-To perform a Refund transaction, you just create a transaction object, set the `Type` field to `Refund`, and then use [Create and Process a Transaction](#create-and-process-a-transaction) to execute the transaction.
+To perform a Refund transaction without reference transacton, you just need to create a transaction object, set the `Type` field to `Refund`, and then use [Create and Process a Transaction](#create-and-process-a-transaction) to submit the transaction.

 * `POST /payment/api/transaction/process?cvc={CVCValue}`